-iNaturalist is a social media platform as well as a data-gathering tool.
+Keep in mind that iNaturalist is a social media platform as well as a data-gathering tool.
 Given this, creating accounts for children 12 years of age and younger is a violation of COPPA (Children's Online Privacy Protection Act) guidelines.
-If you want to engage children under the age of 13 in the City Nature Challenge (or any other project in iNaturalist) consider creating a family account and allow them to upload their observations to it.
-This will allow you to oversee their activities and monitor interactions with other users.
+Therefore, if even one scout in your group is under the age of 13, you should use a group account.